 Authenticating

-Gradle Enterprise installations may be configured to require build scan publishing to be authenticated.
-Additionally, installations may be configured to only allow certain users to publish build scans.
-If your instance doesn’t require authentication, you can skip to Using build scans
+Develocity installations may be configured to require Build Scan publishing to be authenticated.
+Additionally, installations may be configured to only allow certain users to publish Build Scans.
+If your instance doesn’t require authentication, you can skip to Using Build Scan

 Automated access key provisioning

-The easiest way to configure a build environment to authenticate with Gradle Enterprise is to use the gradleEnterpriseProvisionAccessKey
+The easiest way to configure a build environment to authenticate with Develocity is to use the develocityProvisionAccessKey

 task.

 When executed, it opens your web browser and asks to confirm provisioning of a new access key.
-You will be asked to sign in to Gradle Enterprise in your browser first if you are not already signed in.
+You will be asked to sign in to Develocity in your browser first if you are not already signed in.

 When confirmed, a new access key will be generated and stored in the keys.properties